Mateoq/frontend-patterns-and-practices/README.md

 - Css browser trageting.
 - Sass viewport support.

+## Before start the presentation

+This is just another way to structure an app.
+The presentation is more a bunch of tips that I've recolected during the projects I worked and that I really enjoy using it.
+I hope you can learn something new and apply one of these tips in your projects.
+If you already know it, nice!

+For these reasons, I want to be clear with something: Please be respectful with this work.
+If you are gonna say something, I expect a constructive feedback, `NOT NONSENSE CRITICISM`.
+Thanks.

+## Presentation

+- Sass - Base structure.
+- Sass - Component structure.

 ## Modules and Components

 Similar to other architectures, here we have a folder for modules and another one for components.
 The idea here is the same: `Modules` represent blocks in the page, like a hero, a footer, among others, while `Components` are reusable parts that are instantiated inside modules.